Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AI think Paul's probably the best person to answer that question.

-Speaker AWe're all active sea going lifeboat crew from RNLI Portishead.
+Speaker ASo we were all, we're all lifeboat crew, we're all active sea going lifeboat crew from RNLA Portishead.

-Speaker ABut we were all able to record various parts of a sea shanty and then we recorded them separately and then someone put them all together and it made quite a nice sound.
+Speaker AAnd during lockdown in 2021, early 2021, we decided we wanted to sing some sea shanties and we all got together, but we didn't get together because we weren't allowed, but we were all able to record various parts of a sea shanty and then we all recorded them separately and then someone put them all together and it made quite a nice sound.

 Speaker ASo then when we were allowed to start getting together in the Rule of Six, six of us got together at the time in the back gardens of people's houses and we started singing songs and drinking a bit of cider.